ajithcnambiar/WireSharkSSLDecryption/README.md

-## How to use
+# SSL Decryption with Wireshake using RSA Key

+## Create HTTPS Nginx Server in the local

 The below script builds nginx image with SSL enabled and listens at port 444
 ```
 bash -x build.sh
 ```
-* **Note**: Please provide details when prompted to create self signed certificate.
+* **Note:** Please provide details when prompted to create self signed certificate.
 Type enter character to take default. *localhost.key* and *localhost.crt* are created as part of self signed certificate and key generation.
 These artifacts are used to set up local https server.

 To test the server